Amanda has given out different years (1941, 1945 and even 1948) and places (Hong Kong, Saigon) for her birth.

 The most likely story is that she was born Alain Tapp in 1939.
 He was raised bilingual in French and English, and became fluent also in Italian, Spanish and German as a teenager.

 By 1958 Alain was a performer at Le Carrousel in Paris under the name Peki d’Oslo.
 Peki was a room mate of April Ashley for a Le Carrousel tour of Italy.
-Alain as Peki is also remembered by Romy Haag from when she performed at Haag’s nightclub in Berlin in the early 1960s.
+Alain as Peki is also remembered by Romy Haag from when she performed at Haag’s nightclub and at Chez Nous in Berlin in the early 1960s.
 Record producer Simon Napier-Bell also met Peki when she was first in London, and then years later made a record with Amanda.

 She became a long-time friend of Salvador Dalí, who may have paid for her operation with Dr Burou in 1963.
 Some say that her name = ‘a man’ + ‘dali’ or ‘L’amant Dali” (this latter the title of one of her books).

 In 1965 after working with Ricky Renee in Berlin and at Raymond's Revue Bar in London, Peki became Amanda and studied at St Martin’s College of Art in London, and became acquainted with Marianne Faithfull and Keith Moon.

 Desiring a UK passport she and April went to a pub in Notting Hill and found a Mr Lear, an Scottish architecture student, who was willing to wed Amanda for ₤50.
 Mr Lear was dumped right after the ceremony, but Amanda has kept his name to this day.